Length of Eligibility

 |Not Enrolled/ Did Not Renew||No Award||No Award||No Award||No Award|

-Given Covid’s impact on students and families over the past year, DSF is extending scholarship eligibility for an additional year for students who either:
+Given COVID’s impact on students and families over the past two years, DSF extended scholarship eligibility for an additional year for students who either:

 - Received a DSF award in 20-21; or